zachboth/the-vanual/_posts/2015-01-08-preparation.markdown

 #### <span class="number"><span>9</span></span> Reinstall front floor mat and front seats

 Clean both the front floor mat and seats before placing back in your van.
-Leave the floor mat for the cargo area outside as you'll be using this to make a floor template in later steps.
+Leave the floor mat for the cargo area outside as you'll be using this to make a floor template in the next chapter.

 <img src="../img/post-images/preparation-seat.jpg" />